nodejs/node/doc/api/events.md

     console.log('event emitted!');
   } catch (error) {
     if (error.name === 'AbortError') {
-      console.error('Waiting for the event was canceled!');
+      console.log('Waiting for the event was canceled!');
     } else {
       console.error('There was an error', error.message);
     }